DankersW/home-automation-framework/docs/iot_gateway.md

 | event_type | Type of event                                 | 'telemetry'  | Yes      | <telemerty, state, command> |
 | payload    | Payload of the message, depends on event_type | true         | Yes      | <bool, int>                 |
 | extra      | Extra data in the form of json                | {"abc": 123} | No       | JSON                        |

+## Protocols
+The Home Server has two MQTT instances, one that forwards messages from Device Gateway to the GCP IoT core and vice versa.
+And One that forwards messages from the IoT devices to and from the G-bridge.

 ### G-bridge MQTT configuration
 Google's IoT core MQTT broker has 4 predefined topics.